Pet Feeder

 Wi-Fi Module: Facilitates communication with external devices.

-The Raspberry Pi Pico 2W acts as the central controller of the Pet Feeder, directly interfacing with the ultrasonic distance sensor (HC-SR04+) and the SG92R servomotor.
+Connection Overview: The Raspberry Pi Pico 2W acts as the central controller of the Pet Feeder, directly interfacing with the ultrasonic distance sensor (HC-SR04+), the SG90 servomotor, and an LCD1602 display.
 When the pet approaches the feeder, the sensor detects proximity, and the Pico 2W automatically activates the servo to dispense food.
+Simultaneously, the LCD1602 displays relevant status messages such as "Object detected" and the current measured distance, providing real-time feedback.
 The Pico also runs a Wi-Fi access point and hosts a local web server, allowing the owner to manually trigger feeding from a browser interface.
-Capturing real time images is handled separately by the ESP32-CAM, which streams real-time footage to the owner.
-The SG92R servomotor is responsible for physically releasing food from a dedicated container, and is powered by a 5V supply.
-The ultrasonic distance sensor also helps ensure that food is only dispensed when the pet is actually near.
-This architecture ensures seamless interaction between sensing, actuation, and user control, enabling both automatic and manual feeding through reliable, Wi-Fi-based communication, with the Pico 2W orchestrating core functions while the ESP32-CAM provides independent visual monitoring.
+The SG90 servomotor is responsible for physically releasing food from a dedicated container and is powered by a stable 5V supply.
+The ultrasonic distance sensor ensures that food is only dispensed when the pet is actually nearby, preventing unnecessary activation.
+This architecture ensures seamless interaction between sensing, actuation, and user control, enabling both automatic and manual feeding through reliable, Wi-Fi-based communication, with the Pico 2W orchestrating all core functions and the LCD1602 providing local visual feedback.

 Logā